TalAharon23/Pacman-/README.md

 This game was developed as part of a bachelor's degree in computer science at Tel Aviv-Jaffa College.

-The game is developed in C++, using object-oriented programming, polymorphism and files.
+The game developed in C++, using object-oriented programming, polymorphism and files.

 The game has 3 options:
 1) Normal game - Reading the game board template.
 During the game and between the boards, the user's steps and game results are saved into a file.